NAKlama/HormoneLevels/README.md

 Of course, feel free to create the files for that yourself, and make a pull-request.
 I'd be happy to collaborate with someone implementing some cool additional features.

+## Disclaimer

+I am not a medical professional.
+The values estimated from this software should not be used to make medical decisions, without verification by actual blood tests.
+I did however study chemistry, have a good knowledge and experience in pharmakinetics, and software modelling.
+This software is intended to give you a better feeling of where your hormone levels probably are, and is not intended to replace blood tests.
+In fact, it relies on blood tests to improve its estimations.